layla-m/FitStart/README.md

 ## Overview
-FitStart is a fitness app concept designed for beginners who want to build consistent workout habits without feeling overwhelmed.
-The project combines user research, interface design, and data analysis to understand user needs and propose a beginner-friendly fitness experience.
+FitStart is a fitness app concept designed for users of all fitness levels, from beginners to experienced athletes.
+The project combines user research, UI/UX design, and data analysis to explore user needs and design an adaptive fitness experience focused on personalized workouts, progress tracking, and long-term consistency.

 ## Contributions
-- Designed and conducted a user survey with 87 respondents.
+- Designed and conducted a user survey with 87 respondents using Microsoft Forms.
-- Analyzed survey responses to identify common fitness barriers and feature preferences.
+- Analyzed survey data to identify user challenges, feature priorities, and app usage trends.
-- Created personas and user journey maps based on research insights.
+- Created user personas based on research insights.
-- Designed dashboard and app interface concepts using Figma.
+- Designed app interface and UI comparisons using Figma.
 - Built Power BI visuals along with PowerPoint slides to summarize survey results.
-- Compared effective and ineffective UI design choices through a good UI/bad UI analysis.

 ## Tools
 Figma, Microsoft Forms, Microsoft PowerPoint, Power BI, Excel

 ## Key Outcomes
-- Identified lack of motivation, unclear progress tracking, and difficulty creating routines as major beginner pain points.
+- Identified consistency, time management, and workout guidance as major fitness challenges across multiple experience levels.
-- Proposed a simplified app dashboard focused on progress, goals, workouts, and habit-building.
-- Created research-backed UI recommendations for a beginner fitness app.
+- Proposed a clean, progress-focused interface designed around simplicity, accessibility, and personalized fitness tracking.
+- Validated strong interest in adaptive fitness experiences, with 85% of respondents interested in an app that adjusts to their fitness level.
+- Highlighted structured workout tracking and progress visualization as the most valued features.